sahithyandev/s3/src/content/docs/data-communication-and-networking/11-transmission-media.md

 ### Radiation pattern

-power radiated in all directions in a non-uniform manner.
+The pattern of power radiated in all directions.
+Usually a 2D or 3D plot.

 ### Antenna gain